seanbreckenridge/calc_ans/README.md

 - being forgiving with whitespace/parentheses
 - decent error messages

 This was my first time ever writing `ocaml`, and I wanted to write something that I'd actually use.
-I knew it would be nice to write something related to parsing (it was indeed), and I've never handled tokenizing/parsing postfix notation manually (I have used [antlr](https://www.antlr.org/) and [pest.rs](https://pest.rs/)).
+I knew it would be nice to write something related to parsing (it was indeed), and I've never handled tokenizing/parsing postfix notation manually (though I have used [antlr](https://www.antlr.org/) and [pest.rs](https://pest.rs/)).

 This parses the tokens using `match` expressions, and then parses it into postfix notation using the [Shunting-yard algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm).
 Then, it evaluates the postfix notation using a stack, using your previous answer if its missing an operand.